r12king/r12king.github.io/index.md

+## About Me

+I am a data scientist/statistician and MS with skills in SAS, Python, R, and Tableau.
+I currently work for General Motors using cutting edge tools to solve real world business problems with high impact.

+## History
+born in Memphis, Tennessee
+living in Detroit

+born in India
+grew up in New Jersey, the Garden State living in New York City

+## Education
+MS in advanced analytics from The Institute for Advanced Analytics at NC State University

+## What I love, in no particular order
+coffee
+coding
+data viz
+soccer
+binge watching Netflix original series

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/r12king/r12king.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.